Original Sin (comics): The Amazing Spider-Man #4–5

 The crime boss Eel is confronted by Black Cat and Electro, who inform him that they are taking over his criminal enterprise.
 Black Cat then arrives at a meeting of criminal bosses and tells Mister Negative that she wants in on "the big leagues".
 Despite her low standing in the criminal community on account of how she was previously humbled by Spider-Man, she informs them that she intends to destroy Spider-Man.
 Meanwhile, during their moment of passion, Silk reveals that she knows Spider-Man' is Peter Parker, which brings both back to their senses, after having succumbed to "a primal connection", which Silk suggests may be because they were bitten by the same spider.
 Returning to Parker's apartment, Parker explains the recent events and introduces Moon to his employee and confidant Anna Maria Marconi, who tells him that Sajani Jaffrey, who was due to make an announcement on the Fact Channel on behalf Parker Industries on the news, is missing.
 Parker goes to the Fact Channel studio to make the announcement himself, but the Black Cat and Electro attack the studio, leading to a battle with Spider-Man and Silk.
 During the battle, Spider-Man is incapacitated, and Black Cat prepares to unmask him in front of the running TV cameras.
-Jonah Jameson ruins this by standing in front of the camera and announcing that Spider-Man's identity will be revealed, only for the angle that he is standing at preventing anyone from seeing Spider-Man's face long enough for Silk to knock Black Cat back and Spider-Man to put his mask back on.
+J. Jonah Jameson ruins this by standing in front of the camera and announcing that Spider-Man's identity will be revealed, only for the angle that he is standing at preventing anyone from seeing Spider-Man's face long enough for Silk to knock Black Cat back and Spider-Man to put his mask back on.
 Although Electro accepts being depowered when his uncontrollable abilities prove dangerous even to himself, Black Cat continues her vendetta against Spider-Man regardless of who is behind the mask.